honorifia/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that adds execute permission to all subdirectories of the current directory for the owner a script that adds execute permission to all subdirectories of the current directory for the owner a script that adds execute permission to all subdirectories of the current directory for the owner
+a script that adds execute permission to all subdirectories of the current directory for the owner a script that adds execute permission to all subdirectories of the current directory for the owner a script that adds execute permission to all subdirectories of the current directory for the owner a script that creates a directory called my_dir with permissions 751 in the working directory. a script that creates a directory called my_dir with permissions 751 in the working directory.